jessstratiuts/Working-with-Data-Code-A2---Jessica-Strati/README.md

 This is my A2 project named 'She codes the Score' which is a musical composition made on the platform Earsketch!
 This is a tribute to influential female voices throughout history, and includes samples from Alicia Keys, Ciara and Aretha Franklin.

-In order to play the Song, click the link below which will take you to Earsketch. https://earsketch.gatech.edu/earsketch2/?sharing=gD7d0mpyV-_69w-8zBsdpg
+In order to play the Song, click the link below which will take you to Earsketch.

+https://earsketch.gatech.edu/earsketch2/?sharing=gD7d0mpyV-_69w-8zBsdpg

 Once the link has taken you to the project page, click the green button that says RUN -> to make sure that the song starts from the beginning.
-Once the song is at the start, press the play button at the top of the digital audio workstation & it should play!
+Once the song is at the start, press the play button at the top of the digital audio workstation & begin listening !

+All the coding for the song is located under the code editor and has any comments/ explanations in brown writing with a hashtag (#) before.

+Enjoy!